gbrdead/silo/README.md

 - The `textbook` and `syncless` implementations in the different languages are 100% equivalent and can be used for inter-runtime comparisons.
 - The best mostly non-blocking implementations can also be used for inter-runtime comparisons.

+### Unstable measurements

+Some of the implementations for a given language/runtime do not yield stable measurements, i.e. the results vary too much.
+The possible reasons are:
+- A synchronization primitive (mutex) abruptly lowering its performance at arbitrary moments.
+- Unfair scheduler (for the `syncless` implementation).
+With such a scheduler the more privileged threads finish too early and the CPUs are not fully utilized for a random amount of time.
+- Non-deterministic characteristics of the runtime (e.g. the JIT compiler and the garbage collector of the JVM).
+In general, even when deemed stable, Java's measurements are noticeably less stable than C++' and Rust's ones.

+Implementations with inherently unstable measurements should not be trusted too much for comparisons.
+Such results will be shown ~~striken through~~.

 ### Test results

 Test hardware